bcgov/nr-arch/The Use of COTS and SaaS Architectures Within the NRM.md

 ## Future Direction
 The TAC will evaluate all submissions for COTS and SaaS solutions.
 The IB/TAC see the use of COTS/SaaS in two ways:
-  a.
-Variances/exceptions (a particular COTS/SaaS makes sense in this specific business case but is not a target part of the NRS architecture – using it in a different line of business implies another request for variance).
+* Variances/exceptions (a particular COTS/SaaS makes sense in this specific business case but is not a target part of the NRS architecture – using it in a different line of business implies another request for variance).
 An approval of a variance is an instance only.
-  b.
-Extensions (this COTS/SaaS makes sense overall for the NRS and we want to steer solutions towards it as much as possible).
+* Extensions (this COTS/SaaS makes sense overall for the NRS and we want to steer solutions towards it as much as possible).

 Additional factors the TAC takes into consideration on these submissions: